jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 roll is failed.
 **Antidote/Cure**: Anti-venom.
 Some cultures have perfected anti-venom remedies which have a Potency of 1D20+10.
-The anti-venom must be introduced with a successful First Aid or Healing roll and add their Potency as a bonus to the victim’s Resilience roll to fight the venom throughout its duration.
+The anti-venom must be introduced with a successful First Aid or Healing roll and add their Potency as a bonus to the victim's Resilience roll to fight the venom throughout its duration.

 |                | Dice      | Average            | 1D20   | Hit Location     | AP/HP |